ohrrpgce/ohrrpgce/readme-fb.txt

 -----------------------------------------------------------
 FBOHR - OHRRPGCE FreeBasic version

-2005-10-18 - Aristotle
+2006-02-04 - Chomsky/Camus - Fixes and optimisations.
+		Added MIDI import.
 2006-01-23 - Berkeley/Bentham - Many fixes, new graphics
 		systems.
 Allegro version.
 First version
 		of Custom.
+2005-10-18 - Aristotle
 -----------------------------------------------------------

-This is the first release of the Windows version of Custom.
+This is a test release of the Windows version of Custom.
 Think of it as a beta.
 Please do not risk important files.
 Take backups regularly.